 Dr. Virender Kumar, Senior Scientist – Weed Science/Systems Agronomy & Research Unit Lead – Climate-Adaptive Agronomy & Mechanization; Dr. Ashok Kumar, CSISA Odisha, and DSR Odisha Coordinator; Ms. Sugandha Munshi, Senior Specialist, and CSISA Gender Lead; Dr. Bidhan Mohapatra, Agricultural Economist, further elucidated on what can be achieved through these two projects.

 After the meeting/discussion, the participants visited demo fields on mechanically line sown Rabi crops (green gram, black gram, groundnut, maize) and the green gram variety cafeteria of the farmer.
-During the interaction with Shri Lingaraj Rath, who has led the demonstration, the participants were elated to know and see the crop growth in residual soil moisture even without supplement irrigation.
-Shri Lingaraj Rath further explained the difference between the traditional cultivation practice and the current practice he followed as part of the demonstration.
+During the interaction with farmer Lingaraj Rath, who led the demonstration, the participants were elated to know and see the crop growth in residual soil moisture even without supplement irrigation.
+Lingaraj Rath further explained the difference between the traditional cultivation practice and the current practice he followed as part of the demonstration.
 Also, the cost of cultivation is substantially less, and water use is extremely low or even nil sometimes.

 Moreover, seeing the performance of some varieties, women farmers on the spot expressed their interest in trying the mechanized line sowing with CT and the new varieties in their field in the coming season in consultation with their spouses.
 Many farmers requested the demo farmers for seeds and the project team to help them get mechanical sowing service in the coming seasons.
 The project team and the other stakeholders (DAFE, DMS, etc.) promised to extend all possible support to the interested farmers if the landscape and climate are feasible for the selected crops.
 Smt.
 Geetarani Nanda, BAO, Pipili and Smt.
 Jayalaxmi Sahoo, AAo, Pipili from Department of Agriculture and Farmers’ Empowerment and Smt.
 Swayam Mishra, BPC, and Pipili interacted with farmers and shared how their departments can support this program.

 During the interaction and field visit with partners and farmers, it was found that the scope for mechanically line sowing (MLS-CT) was enormous.
 MLS-CT layered with high-yielding and short-duration varieties of Rabi crops sequenced with drill-sown DSR or precision broadcast DSR or crop with any other establishment method (during Kharif season) can be explored.
 There is also a high scope of this system approach to be followed by farmers, including women agri-entrepreneurs of Odisha.
-The Government of Odisha’s present incentivization schemes on Kharif diversification, higher subsidy on farm machinery purchase for both men and women farmers, and the technical support of DSR- Odisha and CSISA projects through convergence with public and private sectors can act as a catalyst in farmers adopting improved varieties and technology.
+The Government of Odisha’s present incentivization schemes on Kharif diversification, higher subsidy on farm machinery purchase for both men and women farmers, and the technical support of DSR- Odisha and CSISA project through convergence with public and private sectors can act as a catalyst in farmers adopting improved varieties and technology.